New Technologies

 Will kits be made available?

 SOON TBA...
-Yes, a future release is currently in the works, but we also strongly recommend this for the technically inclined.
+Yes, a future release is coming soon, but we also strongly recommend this for the technically inclined.

 Currently, our designs are for NIB, which is a well thought out pricing structure that is more sound, logical, and safe, avoiding the time, labors and possibly costly ($300) driver mistakes.
 Drivers which are currently not being stocked as before.